 Computer Science Course Offerings

-CSCI 110 Introduction to Computer Programming – GS 8
+CSCI 110 Introduction to Computer Programming (Core: QR)

-A lecture and laboratory course which provides an introduction to structured and object-oriented programming using the high-level structured language C++.
-Topics include the role of a stored program, problem definition, algorithm design, coding and testing, and documentation.
+A lecture and laboratory course which provides an introduction to structured and object-oriented programming using the language C++.
+Topics include the role of a stored program, problem definition, algorithm design, coding and testing, and documentation as well as functions, parameters, control structures, arrays, structs, file streams and the use of standard objects.
 Applications are taught through classroom examples, laboratory exercises and programming assignments.
-Object-oriented programming techniques are introduced and structured programming and top-down design are emphasized throughout the course.
+Structured programming and top-down design are emphasized throughout the course.
 Weekly laboratory sessions reinforce programming techniques and the process of program design.
-Corequisite or prerequisite: MATH 115.
+Co-requisite or prerequisite: MATH 115.

-CSCI 150 Applications of Discrete Structures – GS 8
+CSCI 150 Applications of Discrete Structures (Core: QR)

 Discrete structures are sets of distinct or unconnected elements.
 These structures are useful when solving problems that require counting objects, exploring the relationship between finite sets, and analyzing an algorithm (a finite sequence of steps) for its effectiveness and efficiency.
-Discrete structures can be used to answer the following questions: What is the cheapest or fastest way to travel between two cities?; Why is a ten-character password better than a six-character password?; Can students be enrolled in courses so that each has their first two choices?; What is the longest matching sequence in two strands of DNA?; How quickly can a set of items be sorted?; Which items should be packed to optimize the total value of all items in a container?
-In this course you will learn techniques for solving problems and defending your solution while improving your ability to think logically, algorithmically and quantitatively.
+Discrete structures can be used to answer questions in a variety of disciplines.
+In this course students learn techniques for solving problems and defending their solutions while improving their ability to think logically, algorithmically and quantitatively.
 Weekly laboratory sessions provide opportunities for students to analyze problems and experiment with their solutions.
 This is not a programming course.
-Prerequisite: completion of or placement above MATH 115.
+Prerequisite: Completion of or placement above MATH 115.
+Spring semester.

 CSCI 205 Software Engineering and Elementary Data Structures

 A continuation of CSCI 110, this lecture and laboratory course introduces elementary data structures and advanced programming concepts needed to solve more challenging problems.
 Software engineering principles and object-oriented concepts are studied and applied to various types of problems.
 Object-oriented topics include class inheritance, encapsulation, polymorphism, error handling and error recovery.
 Additional topics include dynamic memory, pointers, linked lists, stacks, recursion, activation records and binary files.
-Throughout the course special focus is given to software engineering principles including abstraction, modularity, generality, portability, robustness, and internal and external documentation.
-Laboratory sessions reinforce concepts presented in lecture, introduce methods of experimentation and present new concepts.
+Special focus is given to software engineering principles including abstraction, modularity, generality, portability, robustness, and internal and external documentation.
+Laboratory sessions reinforce concepts presented in lecture sessions, introduce methods of experimentation and present new concepts.
 Prerequisite: CSCI 110.

 CSCI 220 Advanced Data and File Structures

-A continuation of CSCI 205, this lecture and laboratory course focuses on more advanced data structures and on the analysis of their performance.
-After a review of pointers, linked lists, stacks and recursion, the following topics and their associated algorithms are studied in detail: multi-linked lists, simulating recursion, queues, trees and graphs.
-Sorting and searching algorithms are also studied and analyzed.
+A continuation of CSCI 205, this lecture and laboratory course focuses on advanced data structures and the analysis of their performance.
+After reviewing pointers, linked lists, stacks and recursion, the following topics and their associated algorithms are studied in detail: multi-linked lists, simulating recursion, queues, trees and graphs.
+Advanced sorting and searching algorithms are also analyzed.
 Some file structures such as B-trees and hash files are studied.
-As in CSCI 205, formal closed labs are used for experimentation, to present new algorithms and concepts, to analyze and compare algorithms, and to reinforce lecture material.
-Homework and lab assignments also have students apply their knowledge to new problems and produce solutions.
-Students work alone and within teams to develop, enhance and analyze various algorithms.
-Prerequisite: CSCI 205 and either CSCI 150 or MATH 250.
+Labs and assignments are used for experimentation, to present new algorithms and concepts, to analyze and compare algorithms, and to reinforce lecture material.
+Students apply their knowledge to new problems, developing solutions by extending or enhancing various algorithms.
+Prerequisites: CSCI 205 and either CSCI 150 or MATH 250.
 Spring semester.

 CSCI 225 Machine Organization and Assembly Language